School of Social Sciences

 In the School of Social Sciences we are passionate about creating a better world by exploring today's big questions and supporting the social and economic development of the human race.

-Our research has been assessed at world-class and above world standard levels, which enables us to provide high-quality teaching Journalism, Media & Communications, Politics and International Relations, Social Work, and Sociology and Criminology.
+Our research has been assessed at world-class and above world standard levels, which enables us to provide high-quality teaching Media, Politics and International Relations, Social Work, and Sociology and Criminology.

 Our staff and students are curious about society and how it influences the world around us; they're passionate, community-minded people who are great problem solvers and critical thinkers.
 Our students benefit from our close relationships with government and industry organisations by gaining real-world experiences to complement their theoretical studies.
 We prepare our students with the skills that employers want, so they can make a global impact.